staggeredsix/LLM_NIM_Perf_Testing/README.md

 Missing Python 3: If Python 3 is not installed, the script will prompt you to install it.
 Graph creation is likely broken, logging works.

-KNOWN ISSUES : requirements_install.py is broken.
-This is a lazy engineer script, I will fix it at some point.
+KNOWN ISSUES : requirements installation script is probably still broken, some updates were made.